dimsplendid/pkm/Creating and using a parameterized dependency with a class.md

 aliases:
 tags: fastapi python web
 date created: Thursday, May 26th 2022, 8:33:20 am
-date modified: Thursday, May 26th 2022, 8:33:20 am
+date modified: Thursday, May 26th 2022, 1:03:17 pm
-title: Creating and using a parameterized dependency with a class
+title: Creating and Using a Parameterized Dependency with a Class
 ---

 # Creating and Using a Parameterized Dependency with a Class